Biharmonic Pseudo-Riemannian submersions from 3-manifolds: INTRODUCTION

 \section{INTRODUCTION}

-The theory of Riemannian submersions were introduced by O'Neill \cite{oneill} and Gray \cite{gray}.
+The theory of Riemannian submersions was initiated by O'Neill \cite {oneill} and Gray \cite{gray}.
+One of the well known example of a Riemannian submersion is the projection of a Riemannian product manifold on one of its factors.
 Presently, there is an extensive literature on the Riemannian submersions with different conditions imposed on the total space and on the fibres.
-A systematic exposition could be found in the A.Besse's book \cite{BES}.
-Semi-Riemannian submersions were introduced by O'Neill in his book \cite{ONEILL2}.
-Magid \cite{magid} classified the semi-Riemannian submersions with totally geodesic fibres from an anti-de Sitter space onto a Riemannian manifold.
+A systematic exposition could be found in A. Besse's book \cite{BES} .
+Pseudo-Riemannian submersions were introduced by O'Neill \cite{ONEILL2}.
+Magid classified pseudo-Riemannian submersions with totally geodesic fibres from an anti-de Sitter space onto a Riemannian manifold \cite{magid}.
+Then B \u{a}di\c{t}ou gave the classification of the pseudo-Riemannian submersions with (para) complex connected totally geodesic fibres from a (para) complex pseudo-hyperbolic space onto a pseudo Riemannian manifold \cite{Ba1, Ba2}.

 A map between Riemannian manifolds is harmonic if the divergence of its differential vanishes.
-The first major study of harmonic maps has been begun by J. Eells and J. H. Sampson in \cite{ES}.
-Harmonic maps between Riemannian manifolds were applied to board areas in science and engineering including the robotic mechanics (cf.\cite{BR}, \cite{Dai} ).
-In \cite{ES}, Eells and Sampson defined biharmonic maps between Riemannian manifolds as an extension of harmonic maps, and Jiang \cite{JI} obtained their first and second variational formulas.
+The first major study of harmonic maps has been begun by J. Eells and J. H. Sampson \cite{ES}.
+In \cite{ES}, Eells and Sampson defined biharmonic maps between Riemannian manifolds as an extension of harmonic maps and Jiang obtained their first and second variational formulas \cite{JI}.

 During the last decade important progress has been made in the study of both the geometry and the analytic properties of biharmonic maps.
 A fundamental problem in the study of biharmonic maps is to classify all proper biharmonic maps between certain model spaces.
-An example of this is proved indepently by Chen-Ishikawa \cite{CHENNN} and Jiang \cite{JI} that every biharmonic surface in a Euclidean $3$- space $E^{3}$ is a minimal surface.
-In a later paper, Caddeo et al. \cite{CAD} showed that the theorem remains true if the target Euclidean space is replaced by \ $3$-dimensional hyperbolic space form.
-Chen and Ishikawa \cite{CHEN} also proved that biharmonic Riemannian surface in $E_{1}^{3}$ is a harmonic surface.\ For Riemannian submersions, Wang and Ou stated in \cite{ze-ye} that Riemannian \ submersion from a\ $3$ -dimensional space form into a surface is biharmonic if and only if it is harmonic.
+An example of this was proved independently by Chen-Ishikawa \cite{CHENNN} and Jiang \cite{JI} that every biharmonic surface in a Euclidean $3$-space $E^{3}$ is a minimal surface.
+Later, Caddeo et al. showed that the theorem remains true if the target Euclidean space is replaced by\ $3$-dimensional hyperbolic space form \cite {CAD}.
+Chen and Ishikawa also proved that biharmonic Riemannian surface in $ E_{1}^{3}$ is a harmonic surface \cite{CHEN}.\ For Riemannian submersions, Wang and Ou stated that Riemannian \ submersion from a\ $3$-dimensional space form into a surface is biharmonic if and only if it is harmonic \cite {ze-ye}.

-The above results give us the motivation for this studying.
-In this paper we study the biharmonic semi-Riemannian submersions from $3$-manifolds.
-We get especially the following Theorem and Corollaries.
+The above results give us the motivation for preparing this study.
+In this paper, we study the biharmonic pseudo-Riemannian submersions from $3$ -manifolds.